brmson/yodaqa/data/ml/README.md

   * The XMI dumps of answer CASes (for re-running YodaQA with new ML model): http://pasky.or.cz/dev/brmson/answer-xmidump-0ae3b79.tar.xz

+(but as of now, it doesn't include some important features like the question type).

 The tool `data/ml/answer-comparefv.py` can be used for comparing effect of code changes on feacture vectors; `data/ml/answer-countfv.py` can be